com-pas/compas-architecture/ISSUE_MANAGEMENT.md

 | Issue: _None_                |Issue: _None_                                | Issue: _None_                                      |
 | Pull Request: Newly added    |Pull Request: Reopened, Approved by reviewer,| Pull Request: Merged, Closed with unmerged commits |
 |                              | Pending approval by reviewer                |                                                    |

+### Adding Secret ORG_GITHUB_ACTION_SECRET
+Tot access the project boards of the organization a secret ORG_GITHUB_ACTION_SECRET needs to be created.
+- First create a new personal access token from https://github.com/settings/tokens.
+Tokens can only be created as personal tokens.
+  The token also must have the right "admin:org".
+This will indirectly also set the right "write:org" and "read:org".
+- Next create a new organisation secret from https://github.com/organization_name/repository_name/settings/secrets with the value of personal access token you created above.
+Name the secret ORG_GITHUB_ACTION_SECRET.

+Now the action can use this secret to add the issues and pull request to the project boards of the organization.